developmeh/java-no-more-common-lib/README.md

 - This example uses Spring Boot 2.7.5, but the same approach works with other versions
 - The same pattern can be applied to other dependencies beyond Jackson
-- For more complex scenarios, consider using a platform BOM in the library module
+- For more complex scenarios, consider using a platform BOM in the jackson module